 - the less closely related to the serval, the lighter they are

 - F1 generation:

 - Life expectancy: 20 years

 F1 generation Savannah cats are even bigger than Maine Coons, which are considered the biggest domestic cats.

 - In some countries, there are some restrictions concerning a possession of a Savannah cat.
 In Australia, the restrictions are the most severe.
 The government of this country strictly forbids the import of Savannah cats to Australia because they may endanger the endemic species.
 Many other countries have some legal restrictions concerning mainly the generations that are less related to serval (from F2 generation).
 However, special permission to own a savannah may be required.

 - Within the breed, there are many cases of hypertrophic cardiomyopathy, which is a common disease among domestic cats.

 - Savannah is probably the most expensive breed.
-The prices depend on how closely related the cats are with serval.
+The prices depend on how closely related the cats are to serval.
 The most expensive individuals, which are F1 generation cats (purebred), may cost even 20.000 USD.
-The individuals that are the least related with serval may cost around 4.000 USD.
+The individuals that are the least related to serval may cost around 4.000 USD.